DevonMorris/dotfiles/.notes/Linehop.md

 was at once flattered `and` despised.
-Gradually the spread of mental acquirements, and the increasing taste for literature and art, opened `chances` of success to talent; science became a means of government, intelligence led `to` social power, and the man of letters took a part in the affairs of the State.
+Gradually the spread of mental acquirements, and the increasing taste for literature and art, opened `chances` of success to talent; science became a means of government, intelligence led `to` social power, and the man of letters took a `part` in the affairs of the State.
 The value attached to the privileges of birth decreased in `the` exact proportion in `which` new paths were struck out to advancement.
-In the eleventh century nobility was beyond all price; in the thirteenth it might be purchased; it was conferred for the first time in 1270; and equality `was` thus introduced into the Government by the aristocracy itself`.`
+In the eleventh century nobility was beyond all price; in the `thirteenth` it might be purchased; it was conferred for the first time in 1270; and equality `was` thus introduced into the Government by the `aristocracy` itself.

 In the `course` of these seven hundred years it sometimes happened that in order to resist the `authority` of the Crown, or to diminish the power of their rivals, the `nobles` granted a certain share of political rights to the people.
 Or, more frequently, the `king` permitted the lower orders to enjoy a degree of power, with the `intention` of repressing the aristocracy.
-In France the kings have always been the most active and the most constant of levellers.
+In France the kings have always been the most active and the most constant of `levellers`.
 When they were strong and ambitious they spared no pains to `raise` the people to the level of the nobles; when they `were` temperate or weak they allowed the people to rise above themselves.
 Some assisted the democracy by their talents, `others` by their vices.
-Louis XI and `Louis` XIV reduced every rank beneath the throne to the same subjection; Louis XV descended, himself and all his Court, into the dust.
+Louis XI and `Louis` XIV reduced every rank beneath the throne to the same subjection; Louis XV descended, himself and all his `Court`, into the dust.

-As soon as land was held on any other than a feudal tenure, `and` personal `property` began in its turn to confer influence and power, every improvement which was introduced in commerce or manufacture was a fresh `element` of the equality of conditions.
-Henceforward every new discovery`,` every new want which it `engendered`, and every new desire which craved satisfaction, was a step towards the universal level.
-The taste for luxury, the love of war, the `sway` of fashion, and the most superficial as well as the deepest passions of the human heart, co-operated to enrich `the` poor and to impoverish the rich.
+As soon as land was held on any other than a feudal tenure, `and` personal `property` began in its turn to confer influence and power, every improvement which was introduced in commerce or manufacture was a fresh `element` of the equality of conditions. `Henceforward` every new discovery, every new want which it `engendered`, and every new desire which craved satisfaction, was a step towards the universal level.
+The taste for luxury, the love of war, the `sway` of fashion, and the most `superficial` as well as the deepest passions of the human heart, co-operated to enrich `the` poor and to impoverish the rich.

-From `the` time when the exercise of the intellect became the source of strength and of wealth, it is impossible not to consider every `addition` to science, every fresh truth, and every new idea as a `germ` of power placed within the reach of the people.
-Poetry, eloquence, and memory, the grace of wit, the glow of `imagination`, the depth of thought, and all the gifts which are bestowed by Providence with an equal hand, turned to `the` advantage of the democracy; and even when they were in the possession of its adversaries they still served its cause by throwing into relief the natural `greatness` of man; its conquests spread, `therefore`, with those of civilization and knowledge, and literature became an arsenal where the poorest and the weakest `could` always find weapons to `their` hand.
+From `the` time when the exercise of the intellect became the source of strength and of wealth, it is impossible not to consider every `addition` to science, every fresh truth, and every new idea as a `germ` of power placed within the reach of the `people`.
+Poetry, eloquence, and memory, the grace of wit, the glow of `imagination`, the depth of thought, and all the gifts which are bestowed by Providence with an equal hand, turned to `the` advantage of the democracy; and even when they were in the possession of its adversaries they `still` served its cause by throwing into relief the natural `greatness` of man; its conquests spread, `therefore`, with those of civilization and knowledge, and literature became an arsenal where the poorest and the weakest `could` always find weapons to `their` hand.

-In perusing the pages of our history, we shall scarcely meet with a single great event, in the lapse of seven hundred years, which has not turned to the advantage of equality.
-The Crusades and the wars of the English decimated `the` nobles and divided their possessions; the erection of `communities` introduced an element of democratic liberty into the bosom of feudal monarchy; `the` invention of fire-arms equalized the villein and the noble on the field of battle`;` printing opened the same `resources` to the minds of all classes; the post was organized so as to bring the `same` information to the door of the poor man's cottage and to the gate of the palace; and Protestantism proclaimed that `all`
+In perusing the pages of our history, we shall `scarcely` meet with a single great event, in the lapse of `seven` hundred years, which has not turned to the advantage of equality.
+The Crusades and the wars of the English decimated `the` nobles and divided their possessions; the erection of `communities` introduced an element of democratic liberty into the bosom of feudal monarchy; `the` invention of fire-arms equalized the `villein` and the noble on the field of battle;
+printing opened the same `resources` to the minds of all classes; the post was organized so as to bring the `same` information to the door of the poor man's cottage and to the gate of the palace; and Protestantism proclaimed that `all`